My approach is holistic, relational and sensible. And I work either in the room or out on the land, in parks and woods.

 Indoor / outdoor

 Some clients might want to work mostly outdoors.
 With others, I might just suggest a few sessions in nature.
-But whether indoor or outdoor, our link to nature is always present and I keep this in mind when working with all my clients.
+But whether indoor or outdoor, we always are connected to nature and I keep this in mind when working with all my clients.

 During outdoor sessions, nature plays a more active role.
 Evolving in the elements enables you to have a more embodied experience of your surroundings, by connecting you to all your senses.
 The landscape or certain natural elements will facilitate the exploration of your feelings and memories, through holding metaphors and insights about your life, or moments of synchronicity.
-Nature might also stimulate the expression of your imagination and creativity.
-Moreover, a deeper connection to the natural world can bring into your life another supportive relationship that you can turn to in the future.
+Nature might also stimulate the expression of your imagination and creativity and give you a stronger sense of place.
+Being with nature and experiencing its support is also a wonderful way to retrieve a forgotten relationship, one of mutual respect and care.

 We might walk slowly, sit by a tree or do some nature-based activity, but the traditional structure of a counselling session will apply.
 Yet some elements, like the confidentiality or the weather, will need to be discussed and considered before any outdoor work.